-The pork loin will cool down quickly so with it only being 145°F in the center when it is finished, there is not a good reason to let it sit and rest for more than just 3-5 minutes.
-Remove the cooking twine if you tied it up, slice into ½ inch slices and serve immediately.
+The pork loin will cool down quickly so with it only being 145°F in the center when it is finished, let it rest for 3-5 minutes then remove the cooking twine if you tied it up.
+Slice into ½ inch slices and serve immediately.

 Watch the Temperature of the Pork Loin

 If you don't remember anything else, remember this: the most important thing you can do to make sure that this pork loin comes out juicy and tender is to use a trusted, tested meat thermometer and when it reaches 145°F in the center, it is done.
 Remove it from the smoker immediately.

 In years past, we were taught to cook pork to a much higher temperature and this resulted in something that just wasn't as palatable as it could have been.
 The USDA has now informed us that 145°F is completely safe for pork and it has been music to my ears and my stomach ever since.